AndrewHyland757/The-Shelter-Creative/README.md

 View further details on each project | Click on project link in the project modal | Related project is shown | WAS |

 ## Code Validation
-All of my code has been validated using an online validator specific to the language, all code now passes with zero errors.
+All of the code has been validated using an online validator specific to the language, all code now passes with zero errors.

 - [W3C Markup Validation Service](https://validator.w3.org/)
     - Used to validate all HTML code written and used in this webpage.